natarajan-chidambaram/RABBIT/README.md

-# RABBIT
+# RABBIT is an Activity-Based Bot Identification Tool

-RABBIT is a recursive acronym for "Rabbit is an Activity-Based Bot Identification Tool".
+**RABBIT** is a recursive acronym for "Rabbit is an Activity-Based Bot Identification Tool".
-It is a command-line tool based on machine learning classifiers to identify whether a GitHub account is bot or human based on its recent GitHub event sequence.

-This tool accepts a text file of GitHub account names (one account name per line), GitHub API key and the user-name associated with the key to give in predictions after the following four steps.
+It is a command-line tool based on machine learning classifiers to identify whether a GitHub user account is controlled by a bot (and automated agent) or a human based on its recent GitHub event sequence.
+This tool requires as input a text file of logins (one per line, each login uniquely determining a given GitHub user account), your personal GitHub API key, and your user login associated with this key, in order to predict the type (bot or human) of each of the logins prodived in the input text file.
+To do so, **RABBIT** executes four steps:
-The first step consists of extracting the public events performed by accounts in GitHub.
-If the number of events is less than the provided threshold (`--min-events`), then more events will be queried until maximum number of queries (`--queries`)is reached.
-This step results in a set of events.
+ 1. Extract (through the GitHub Events API) a sequence of public events performed by the user account corresponding to the provided login.
+If the number of events is less than the optional threshold `--min-events`, then more events will be queried until the maximum number of queries (optional parameter `--queries`) is reached.
+This step results, for each considered account, in a sequence of public events (belonging to 15 different event types).
+For each user account ,the tool will query the GitHub Events API with 100 events per query until the maximum number of queries (not more than 3) have been reached.
-The second step identifies activities (belonging to 24 different activity types) performed by the account in GitHub.
+ 2. Convert the extracted events into activities (belonging to 24 different activity types) performed by the user account.
-The third step constitutes identifying the account behavioural features, namely, mean Number of Activities per activity Type (NAT_mean), Number of activity Types (NT), median time (Delta) between Consecutive Activities of different Types (DCAT_median), Number of Owners of Repositories contributed to (NOR), Gini inequality of Duration of Consecutive Activities (DCA_gini) and mean Number of Activities per Repository (NAR_mean).
+ 3. Use the activity sequence of the user account to compute the following features: mean Number of Activities per activity Type (NAT_mean), Number of activity Types (NT), median time (Delta) between Consecutive Activities of different Types (DCAT_median), Number of Owners of Repositories contributed to (NOR), Gini inequality of Duration of Consecutive Activities (DCA_gini) and mean Number of Activities per Repository (NAR_mean).
-The forth step simply applies the classification model that we trained on activities performed by 386 bots and 415 humans and evaluated on activities performed by 258 bots and 276 human accounts in GitHub and gives the prediction on the type of account along with the prediction confidence.
+ 4. Apply a classification model (that was trained on activities performed by 386 bot accounts and 415 human accounts and evaluated on activities performed by 258 bot accounts and 276 human accounts) to predict the user account type along with the confidence of the prediction.

-**Note about misclassifications** The tool is based on a machine learning classifier that is trained and validated on a ground-truth dataset if the account is bot or human along with their activity sequences, and cannot reach a precision and recall of 100%.
+***Note about misclassifications.*** **RABBIT** is based on a machine learning classifier that is trained and validated on a ground-truth dataset, and therefore cannot reach a precision and recall of 100%.
-When running the tool on a set of GitHub accounts of your choice, it is therefore possible that the tool may produce misclassifications in practice (humans misclassified as bots, or vice versa).
+When running the tool on a set of GitHub user accounts, it is therefore possible that the tool misclassifies some bots as humans, or vice versa.
+A known reason for such misclassifications is if the user account has generated very few GitHub events.
-If you encounter such situations while running the tool, please inform us about it, so that we can strive to further improve the accuracy of the classification algorithm.
-A known reason for the presence of misclassifications is the presence of very few activities in GitHub.
+If you should encounter such misclassifications after running the tool, please inform us about it, so that we can strive to further improve the accuracy of the classification model.
-Since we considered the practical limitations of GitHub Events API, and to enable the tool to be used in practice, we trained, validated and tested the classification model by making 3 queries to the GitHub Events API as on 14 November 2023 for all the accounts in our collection.
-Also, we applied a lower bound condition that a contributor should have performed at least 5 events to predict their type.
+Considering the restrictions imposed on using the GitHub Events API, to enable the tool to be used in practice, we trained, validated and tested the classification model for all user accounts in our ground-truth dataset by making 3 queries to the GitHub Events API as on 14 November 2023.
-The tool will query the GitHub Events API with 100 events per query until the required user's number of queries (through optional parameters) or until 3 queries have been made per account to the GitHub Events API.
+We imposed as a lower bound condition that a user account should have performed at least 5 events to predict its type.

-## Submission
+## Citing this tool
-The tool is part of an empirical research endeavour aiming to identify bots in GitHub based on recent their activities in GitHub repositories.
-An associated research paper is submitted at the International Conference on Mining Software Repositories 2024 (MSR2024) - Data and Tool Showcase Track under the title "**RABBIT: A tool for identifying bot accounts based on their recent GitHub event history**"
+**RABBIT** is part of an empirical research aiming to identify bots in GitHub based on recent their activities.
+To refer to this tool in any scientific (or other) publication, please use the following citation:

+* **RABBIT: A tool for identifying bot accounts based on their recent GitHub event history.** Natarajan Chidambaram, Alexandre Decan, Tom Mens. *International Conference on Mining Software Repositories - Data and Tool Showcase Track*, 2024.

 ## Installation
-Given that this tool has many dependencies, and in order not to conflict with already installed packages, it is recommended to use a virtual environment before its installation.
-You can install and create a _Python virtual environment_ and then install and run the tool in this environment.
+Given that **RABBIT** has multiple dependencies, and in order not to conflict with already installed packages, we recommended to install and create a _Python virtual environment_ and then install and run the tool in this environment.
 You can use any virtual environment of your choice.
-Below are the steps to install and create a virtual environment with **virtualenv**.
+Below are the steps to do so with **virtualenv**.

-Use the following command to install the virtual environment:
+Install the virtual environment tool:
 ```
 pip install virtualenv
 ```